Skip to main content

 This one started with a simple question: can you build a polaroid camera in a browser, with no libraries, no canvas hacks, and no dependencies at all?

-The answer is yes, and it took about a weekend.
+The answer is yes.
+It took about a weekend.

 The idea